seanng/jbc-limited-landing/src/pages/index.md

   categories:
     - label: Personal Protective Equipment
       thumbnail: /img/ppe.png
-      description: We work directly with the plants to secure face masks, gloves, gowns, and other personal protective equipment (PPE) for our customers worldwide.
+      description: We work directly with the plants to secure respirators, face masks, gloves, isolation gowns, and other personal protective equipment (PPE) for our customers worldwide.
 Our network of plants located in China, Vietnam, Malaysia, and Thailand provides competitive pricing, stability of supply, and access to immediate stock.
 Before each shipment, our own QC team is on hand to ensure that the quality matches our customers’ specifications and that each shipment meets the regulatory requirements of the exporting and importing country.
       images:
         - source: /img/ppe-landing-1.jpg
           name: PPE 1